10 Site Characterization

 10.2 Initial Steps

-A comprehensive preliminary assessment commonly starts with developing an understanding of potential PFAS uses in the area, history of the site operations that potentially used the chemicals, on-site or off-site air deposition patterns where PFAS may have been produced or processed (for example, manufacturer with PFAS emissions), and the regional geologic and hydrologic framework as it relates to contaminant transport to surface waters or drinking water wells.
-Following the preliminary assessment, a series of site investigations may be required at a sufficient resolution to capture the effects of the heterogeneities that direct contaminant distribution, fate and transport, and remediation effectiveness.
+A comprehensive initial assessment commonly starts with developing an understanding of potential PFAS uses in the area; history of the site operations that potentially used PFAS-containing materials; areas where fluorine-containing Class B firefighting foams were stored, used, or released; on-site or off-site air deposition patterns where PFAS may have been produced or processed (for example, manufacturer and/or industrial facilities that produce PFAS or use materials containing PFAS and are likely to have airborne emissions), and the regional geologic and hydrologic framework as it relates to contaminant transport to surface waters or drinking water wells.
+Following the initial assessment, several phases of site investigations may be required at a sufficient resolution to capture the effects of the heterogeneities that direct contaminant distribution, fate and transport, and remediation effectiveness.
 However, there may be a need to prioritize the evaluation of certain exposure pathways (for example, drinking water wells) during the beginning investigations to quickly assess potential human exposures and because of constraints on resources and schedule.

-When historical PFAS releases occur upgradient of drinking water sources, drinking water sampling may be the first indication that there is a problem.
-In areas where there is a concern that a PFAS source may be present, it is common to identify and sample nearby drinking water sources (for example, groundwater and surface water) to determine if PFAS are present in potable water sources and evaluate the potential exposure to human receptors.
-This approach is a policy for the Department of Defense (USDOD 2014).
-In cases where sources are not well defined, reconnaissance sampling may be useful to inform the development of the CSM and site investigation.
-In these instances, drinking water source sampling has preceded typical site investigation work.
+When historical PFAS releases have occurred upgradient of drinking water sources, drinking water sampling may be the first indication that there is a problem.
+In areas where there is a concern that a PFAS source may be present, identification and sampling nearby drinking water sources (for example, groundwater and surface water) have in certain circumstances preceded typical site investigation work and can be considered in future situations to determine if PFAS are present in potable water sources and evaluate the potential exposure to human receptors.
+In cases where sources are not well defined, reconnaissance sampling may be useful to inform the development of the conceptual site model (CSM) and site investigation.
 Prior to further site characterization, proper notification to consumers and evaluating options to reduce or eliminate PFAS exposures, including alternative drinking water sources, may be required.
+In cases where sources are not well defined, reconnaissance sampling may be useful to inform the development of the CSM and site investigation plan.

 10.3 Site Investigation